top of page

 • In a medium saucepan, heat the milk, cinnamon, nutmeg, and star anise on low heat until very hot but not boiling (80–85 °C).

-• Meanwhile, whisk the egg yolks and sugar in a large heatproof bowl until doubled in size and the colour becomes a pale yellow.
+• Meanwhile, whisk the egg yolks and sugar in a large heatproof bowl until doubled in volume and pale yellow.

 • Temper the eggs by adding the hot milk very slowly to the egg mixture while whisking.
 Continue until all the milk has been added.